 The Problem With Fructan

-The problem with fructan is that it is found in so many common foods.
+Fructan is found in so many common foods.
 Those who experience stomach problems after eating fructan can easily pin the blame on gluten because fructan is a key ingredient in wheat, barley, and rye.
 Fructan, however, is also found in fruits and vegetables like plums, dates, watermelon, grapefruit, onions, leeks, and garlic.
 It is also found in black beans, kidney beans, cashews, and pistachios.
 Fructan causes problems largely because our body does not have the enzyme needed to properly break down the molecules in this ingredient.
 Fructan is a carbohydrate whose technical name is oligosaccharide.
 Oligosaccharide contains both fructose and glucose molecules but when these molecules are not absorbed, they remain in the colon and ferment, causing gas.
-These symptoms, and more, are often associated with irritable bowel syndrome (IBS) as well as a gluten intolerance.
+These symptoms, and more, are often associated with irritable bowel syndrome (IBS), as well as a gluten intolerance.